California Conservation Camp Program: Staffing

+Contributions to firefighting

+2018 fire season

+During the 2018 fire season, The Camp Fire and Woolsey Fires ravaged the state, burning around 240,000 total acres.
+Approximately 1,500 of the 9,400 firefighters who worked to contain these blazes hailed from the conservation camp program.
+At this time, it was estimated that inmates from the program served more than 3 million hours of emergency response time for the state.
+Additionally, officials estimated that the system saves California upwards of $90 million per year in labor.

+2020 fire season

+During the 2020 wildfire season, wildfires burned over 4.2 million acres across the state.
+Due to the COVID-19 pandemic, many inmates were sent home in order to slow the spread of the virus.
+This measure contributed to the extreme shortage of firefighters that the state dealt with in the face of rapidly spreading fire complexes.

+2025 Los Angeles fires

+During the 2025 Los Angeles fires, over 1000 inmates assisted in battling multiple blazes.

 Conservation camps in the news

 Conservation camps received increased public scrutiny in the late 2000s after a series of damaging fires in the state, with concerns about the safety of incarcerated firefighters, their compensation, and their inability to become firefighters upon release.
 Two incarcerated firefighters at Bautista Conservation Camp died in a 1990 fire, and many crew members were injured.
 Three incarcerated firefighters died on the job in 2017 and 2018.
 In response to one media inquiry about conditions and pay, a CDCR spokesperson stated that firefighters earn $2.90 - $5.12 per day, with an additional $1 per hour when assigned to an active emergency.

 Citing a San Francisco Chronicle article about a bill to remove restrictions on formerly incarcerated firefighters becoming career firefighters upon release, 2020 presidential candidate Julian Castro tweeted "In California, incarcerated people are risking their lives battling wildfires for $1/hour.
 Yet these same people are barred from firefighting after release.
 It's wrong.
 If you can save lives serving a sentence, you can save lives when you're released."
 The bill did not pass.

+In 2025, conservation camps came under new scrutiny due to their role in staffing inmates to fight the 2025 Los Angeles fires.
+Celebrity and influencer Kim Kardashian took to social media to express her disappointment at the fact that inmate firefighters only make an additional $1 per hour when responding to active emergencies.
+She thanked the first responders who were responding to the fires, and urged Governor Gavin Newsom to raise the pay that incarcerated firefighters receive.